OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 ### Add container image registry feed
 For a step running on a worker, you can select a Docker image to execute the step inside of.

-Since you don’t have a Docker Container Registry available yet, you’ll need to add one following the steps below:
+Since you don’t have a Docker Container Registry available yet, you need to add one following the steps below:
 1. Click the **EXTERNAL FEEDS** link (this action will open a new window).
 1. Click the **ADD FEED** button and select Docker Container Registry from the Feed Type dropdown.